The Supremacy of God in Prayer

-I believe that prayer-satisfy me, oh, God, in the morning, that I may rejoice and be glad in you all my days-is the deepest cry of the human heart.
+I believe that the prayer of satisfy me, oh, God, in the morning, that I may rejoice and be glad in you all my days, is the deepest cry of the human heart.

 Now, most people don't know how to pray it.
 They say "satisfy me."
 They say it to money.
 They say it to prestige.
 They say it to style.
 They say it to marriage partners.
 They say it to children.
 They say it to their jobs.
 Satisfy me, satisfy me.

 And the only prayer that works is to address it to God and say satisfy me in the morning with thy steadfast love, that I may rejoice and be glad in thee all the days of my life.

 So there are these two great passions in the universe, the passion of the human heart to be happy and the passion of God to be glorified.
 And I've spent most of my adult life since my seminary days trying to understand how those two things relate to each other.

 And everything I've ever written and every talk I've ever given has more or less been an effort to bring them together because I see the Bible bringing them together.
 And that sentence that I quoted last night and just a moment ago is my best effort to date of bringing them together.

 God is most glorified in you when you are most satisfied in him, which means that the gospel that we have to bring to the world is that these two great passions are not at odds but in a most marvelous and glorious way come to simultaneous fruition in the act of delighting in God.
 God is glorified when you are satisfied in him.

 The way you glorify a spring of living water is not by hauling buckets of your own self-wrought labor up from the valleys of humanity and dumping them in the spring and saying "there, be enriched, oh, spring."